Our Accommodation in Cuba

 |6 Day Western Cuba||$260|

 |11 Day New Years Tour||$465|

 |20 Day Complete Cuba||$910|

 See the individual tour pages for more information.

-You can see actual comments from our travelers about their experiences staying in guesthouse accommodation in Cuba while on one of our tours.
-Please visit our travelers comments page.
+You can see actual comments from our travellers about their experiences staying in guesthouse accommodation in Cuba while on one of our tours.
+Please visit our travellers comments page.

 Joining and Departure Accommodation for Your Tour

 You can see details of the joining and departure accommodation for each tour on each individual tour page.